 Note: The Remote Desktop App can be found by clicking the Start Menu button (windows logo - taskbar), and typing "Remote Desktop Connection" in the search field.

-Enter the host name computername.clients.hslc.wisc.edu or IP address of the specific work computer you are trying to connect to.
+Enter the Host name (preferred method) computername.msad.hslc.wisc.edu or IP address of the specific work computer you are trying to connect to.

 To find out the computer name